 Think of your digital marketing strategy as a performance.
 You have your lead performer which many would associate with your website or social media.
 Next, you have your supporting roles (email marketing and content creation).
 But just as important and necessary to the shows success are your stage crew (SEO).
 You don’t typically think too much about this role because they are behind the scenes, but the show would be impossible without their help.

 When diving into SEO it is important to know that although necessary it requires some patience as results will not be seen overnight like with social media.
-We have created a checklist of items to think about and implement every time you make an update to a page or post on your website.
+We have created an easy to use SEO checklist of items to think about and implement every time you make an update to a page or post on your website.

 If you have a WordPress site we recommend using a plugin like Yoast so you can easily update things like your titles, meta descriptions, slug, and overall SEO.
 This specific plugin uses a red-light green-light system to monitor how well your SEO and readability are performing on a specific page or post so you know if you need to make updates.

 Your title is typically the first thing a potential visitor will see when performing a search.
 So this is your chance to make a positive first impression.
 Your title should sum up what is in the article in the shortest amount of words possible.
 When creating a title name you want to include the name of the page or article and the name of the site if possible.
+Google typically displays the first 50–60 characters of a title tag.
+If you keep your titles under 60 characters, research suggests that you can expect about 90% of your titles to display properly.
 In the example image above you can see that the title includes the name of the blog post as well as the name of the business (Kevin Brown Design).